Touchwonders/testflight-exporter/README.md

 TestFlight Exporter is available as a simple CLI tool.
 You can invoke it by typing `tfexporter` on your terminal.

 Follow the setup assistent, which will configure the current TestFlight Exporter run to your needs.
-All selected builds and release notes will be saved in a folder named `out`.
+All selected builds and release notes will be saved in output folder specified by you.

+Like all the CLI tool TestFlight Exporter comes with global options that you can use to fire the tool and take a break for a good coffee :coffee: .
+Launch TestFlight exporter with `--help` option to have a quick overview about all of them.

 **Warning**: Depending on the number of builds you have in your TestFlight account, TestFlight Exporter could consume a lot of data/bandwidth.